Disassembly & Assembly of heads.

 If the adjustment of the cup-bolt (to set valve clearance) is not adequate after head has been milled, see the information in: http://bmwmotorcycletech.info/valves.htm

-You can now (or, do later) adjust the rocker arms for end clearance, and then (or, do later) valves for clearance.
+You can now (or later) adjust the rocker arms for end clearance, and then (or, do later) valves for clearance.
 Valves must be adjusted with a cool engine with the particular cylinder at the OT mark ON THAT PARTICULAR CYLINDER'S COMPRESSION STROKE.
-When doing end play adjustment, the rockers must be free to be tested that they WILL rotate fully.
+When doing end play adjustment, the rockers must be free; I suggest they be tested that they WILL rotate fully.
 Have the push rod adjustors backed WAY WAY off for that.
 Proper end play is such that up & down pushing on the rocker will "just" show the oil film to move at where the rocker meets the rocker mounts.
 I personally do the first rocker end play & valves clearances adjustments all immediately after the cylinders & heads are installed.
-I do it during the torquing, AFTER the 25 footpounds is established, which means, usually, backing off ONE, sometimes BOTH, rocker's nuts, slightly.
+I do it during the torquing of the rocker nuts.

-Let it cool overnight, recheck the valve clearances.
-In 600 miles do another valve clearance check; re-check the head torque at that time; check the end play too.
-Keep records on clearances as found ....so you have trend information.
+In ~600 miles do another valve clearance check; re-check the head torque at that time; check the end play too.
+Keep records on clearances as found ....so you have trend information!

 Late models (1985+) have clearance specifications, and the rocker end play is set with shims.
 I still use the oil film check.